jmettraux/rufus-tokyo/README.txt

     #   fd => 7

+Note that it's also OK to make a Tokyo Tyrant server listen on a unix socket :

+  ttserver -host /tmp/ttsocket -port 0 data.tch

+and then :

+  require 'rubygems'
+  require 'rufus/tokyo/tyrant'
+  db = Rufus::Tokyo::Tyrant.new('/tmp/ttsocket')
+  db['a'] = 'alpha'
+  db.close

 === TT remote table

 to start a ttserver (backed by a table), on the command line :